 Jesus knows his own.
 On that day Jesus will say, “This one is mine and I know them.
-They have heard my voice and responded.”
-And according to the passage, some sheep are going to be surprised, perhaps because they served Jesus without owning a Bible or going to church or hearing what we would consider the gospel.
-More on that here.
+They heard my voice and responded.”
+According to the parable, some sheep are going to be surprised, perhaps because they served Jesus without owning a Bible or going to church or hearing what we would consider the gospel.
+(That’s a subject for another time.)

 What makes a goat a goat?

-In Matthew 25 the righteous sheep are commended for their good works and in Matthew 7 the goats, or wolves as they are called here, are sent away despite their good works.
+In Matthew 25 the righteous sheep are commended for their good works and in Matthew 7 the goats, or wolves are sent away despite their good works.
 Good works do not make a sheep and bad works do not make a goat.
 So what does?

 A sheep is someone who believes in Jesus, while a goat is someone who rejects Jesus, doesn’t know him, and doesn’t want to know him.

 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.
 (Matt 7:23, KJV)

 A goat/wolf is a worker of iniquity.
 The word for iniquity is synonymous with sin or unrighteousness.
 The Bible has some interesting things to say about it:

 Blessed are they whose iniquities are forgiven… (Rom 4:7, KJV)